 At work, an employer can do things like track an employee’s internet use.
-Parents can also follow minor children’s online activity and trace their movements.
-As far as spouses spying on spouses, things become murky.
+Parents can also follow a minor child’s online activity and trace their movements.
+When it comes to spouses spying on spouses, however, things become murky.

 Unless there’s concrete evidence, all of this often proves difficult for authorities to verify.
 There are cases where spouses have received jail time for digital spying.
-But such convictions, as the report notes, are also far between.
+But such convictions, as the experts in the report note, are also far between.

 If there are criminal charges, these most often fall into the same category as illegal wiretapping.
-Where things can get hazy, like with M and her car, is in cases of shared property.
+Where things get even hazier, like with M and her car, is in cases of shared property.

 It may be difficult to discern who installed spyware on a shared home computer.
 Or who placed a tracking device on a car both parties use.
 Is it illegal to tap your own phone?
 Police often decline to investigate.